Queer Past Becomes Present

 On 4 November 1978, Californians decisively voted down Proposition 6, a ballot initiative that would have given the state the power to fire current K–12 teachers who were either LGBTQ or who expressed support for LGBTQ rights.
 This was the culmination of a seventeen-month campaign waged by LGBTQ people and their allies against an attempt by right-wing politicians and public figures to “save” school-age children from the pernicious influence of homosexuals.

-This exhibit documents the effort to defeat California State Senator John Briggs, the ballot measure’s sponsor, and is being mounted during the 40th anniversary of the final months of campaigning and the November 1978 election.
+This exhibition documents the effort to defeat California State Senator John Briggs, the ballot measure’s sponsor, and is being mounted during the 40th anniversary of the final months of campaigning and the November 1978 election.
 It celebrates a unified effort by many Californians, and San Franciscans in particular, to mobilize support for LGBT rights.